The Mindbody approach

 Understand that your pain is neuroplastic

-Understanding what is going on physically and psychologically, has been shown to make a big difference to a person’s recovery from chronic pain.
-I will teach you more about how neuroplastic pain works, and help you understand how recovery is possible.
+Understanding what is going on physically and emotionally, has been shown to make a big difference to a person’s recovery from persistent pain.
+I will teach you about how neuroplastic pain works, and help you understand how recovery is possible.

 2